English Major: Law 3+3 Option (B.A.)

 ADVISING: It is very important that students progressing through the 3+3 English/Law program maintain close contact with their degree advisor.
 This will help students remain “on track” to complete degree requirements, and the advisor will guide the student into the next phase of the program, admission to the Law school.
 Students who plan early and work closely with their advisor may find it possible to include study abroad and participation in other University programs, if desired, but only with careful planning.

-This is a possible Law School course outline.
+This is a sample Law School course planning outline.
 Variations to this suggested path of courses may be undertaken with the approval of the student’s Law school advisor.

 Senior/First Year Law (31 credits)